Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Acknowledgements

-Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
-This work was conducted as part of the BANYAN Institute, funded by Sandia National Laboratories' lab-directed research and development program.
-This work was also supported by the Templeton World Charity Foundation, Inc. (funder DOI 501100011730) under the grant https://doi.org/10.54224/20650.
-We thank Kaleda K. Denton for helpful comments on the manuscript.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.
+This work was conducted as part of the BANYAN Institute, funded by Sandia National Laboratories’ lab-directed research and development program.
+This work was also supported by the Templeton World Charity Foundation, Inc. (funder DOI 501100011730) under the grant \url{https://doi.org/10.54224/20650}.